 The phpMyAdmin management environment has more advanced options.
 But to use those it is necessary to have thorough knowledge and experience of database management.
 The databases run in MariaDB, an open source branch of MySQL.
 For advice on technical questions or problems you can of course always mail our helpdesk.

 - Removing a database

 Creating a database

 Using the WordPress installer in our Service Centre automatically creates a database.
-If you install your own website software or if you want to use manually a CMS package such as WordPress, Joomla or Typo3, it is often necessary to create a database by yourself.
+If you install your own website software or if you want to manually install a CMS package such as WordPress, Joomla or Typo3, it is often necessary to create a database yourself.
 Here you find how to do this in a simple way.

 Creating a '+ New database'